clintbarnesjr/handbook/Internship-Program/tour-of-duty.md

 	* Read The Alliance.
 This will help you better understand the Tour of Duty Structure.
 Pinpoint will provide a copy.
 	* Create a Github account and familiarize yourself with it.
 GitHub is Pinpoint's system of record and it is critical that you have some knowledge of it.
 Github provides great tutorials [here](https://guides.github.com/).
 	* Have a preliminary conversation with your manager to develop expectations for your time with us.
+	* Review internship FAQ doc on GitHub to learn more about internship, add any additional questions you have, this will be periodically reviewed by Pinpoint leadership.
+	* Complete the self-guided portions of the mission alignment document.
 1. Monday/Week One
 	* Introductions - Meet with your manager, at least one of our founders, and other team members.
 	* Company and culture orientation.
-	* Complete Tour of Duty Questionnaire with manager and establish your goals for your month-long internship.
+	* Complete the mission alignment document with manager and establish your goals for your month-long internship.
+	* Complete the statement of alliance document with your manager.
 1. Monday/Week Two
 	* Status update.
 Review your internship thus far and assess your progress with manager.
 1. Monday/Week Three
 	* Status update.
 Review your internship thus far and assess your progress with manager.
+	* Tour renewal discussion.
+Discuss with you manager whether you will stay with Pinpoint for another tour of duty.
+It must be decided that it is mutually beneficial to both parties to transition into another tour.
+If you stay for another tour, what will it look like?
+Will you begin a new project or continue the current one?
+	* Begin to gameplan transition of the project you have worked on if you will not be continuing with Pinpoint.
+Is it complete?
+What information is necessary for the person or team to whom it will be handed off?
 1. Monday/Fourth Week
 	* Presentation preparation.
+Later this week, you will be making a presentation to the team on what you accomplished with Pinpoint.
 Deliverables should be nearly complete.
-Review with manager and make any necessary tweaks to prepare for presentation/delevery.
+Review with manager and make any necessary tweaks to prepare for presentation/delivery.
+Talk about your process, what you created, and how it will benefit you and the company.
-	* Discuss transition with your manager.
-If both parties are happy with your tour, this is a great time to discuss a follow up tour if you feel it would be beneficial.
+	* If you will be staying on for another tour, review the purpose of this tour and solidify your goals with your manager.
 	* If you worked on a project that requires implementation, the implementation should happen this week with a handoff, if necessary.
 1. Friday/Fourth Week
 	* Present your work to the team.
-Talk about your process, what you created, and how it will benefit you and the company.
 1. Monday-Tuesday/Fifth Week
 	* Wind down - If there is any follow up needed on your presentation/implementation, take care of it.
+	* Answer any of your own FAQ questions for which you have identified answers, ask any new questions you still have unanswered.
-	* Final assessment - You will receive feedback concerning your work and progress.
-We will also ask you to honestly assess your time with Pinpoint.
+	* Final assessment - If this is your last tour, you will receive feedback concerning your work and progress.
+	* Final assesment of Pinpoint - We will also ask you to honestly assess your time with Pinpoint.
+Did you feel that your manager and other leadership served you well?
+What did you learn from your tour?
+Will what you learned benefit you in your career?
+What is your overall take on company culture?

 <p align="center">
   <img src="https://1.bp.blogspot.com/-l4oQdQ74jYY/WPfScfZJ_1I/AAAAAAAAHUg/CtG1BJ4iX8IymGnznTmS3tcWYiH2tfc7QCLcB/s1600/Screen%2BShot%2B2017-04-19%2Bat%2B2.03.40%2BPM.png"/<br>